Tom Perez: Early life and education

 Thomas Edward Perez was born and raised in Buffalo, New York, to parents Grace (née Altagracia Brache Bernard) and Dr. Rafael Antonio de Jesús Pérez Lara, who had immigrated from the Dominican Republic.

-His father, who earned U.S. citizenship after enlisting in the U.S. Army after World War II, worked as a doctor in Atlanta, Georgia, before moving to Buffalo, where he worked as a physician at a Veterans Affairs hospital.
+His father, who earned American citizenship after enlisting in the United States Army after World War II, worked as a doctor in Atlanta, Georgia, before moving to Buffalo, where he worked as a physician at a Veterans Affairs hospital.

 His mother, Grace, came to the United States in 1930 after her father, Rafael Brache, was appointed as the Dominican Republic's Ambassador to the United States.
 Brache was initially an ally of Dominican dictator Rafael Trujillo, but after disagreements with the regime, he was declared an enemy of the state, forcing him and his family to remain in the United States.

 Perez is the youngest of five brothers and sisters, all of whom but Perez followed their father in becoming physicians.
 His father died of a heart attack when Perez was 12 years old.
 He attended Christ the King in Amherst, New York until the 8th Grade.
 Perez graduated from Canisius High School, an all boys Jesuit school in Buffalo, in 1979.